-We currently own, among other interests, 100% of La Libertad Mine in Nicaragua, 95% of the Limon Mine in Nicaragua, 100% of the processing facilities for the Masbate Mine in the Philippines, 90% of the Otjikoto Project in Namibia, 90% of the Kiaka Project in Burkina Faso, and 49% of the Gramalote Project in Colombia.
+We currently own, among other interests, 100% of La Libertad Mine in Nicaragua, 95% of the Limon Mine in Nicaragua, 100% of the processing facilities for the Masbate Mine in the Philippines, 90% of the Otjikoto Mine in Namibia, an effective 90% interest in the Fekola Project in Mali, an effective 81% interest in the Kiaka Project in Burkina Faso, and 49% of the Gramalote Project in Colombia.
 Our operations are exposed to various levels of political, economic and other risks and uncertainties.
-These risks and uncertainties vary from country to country and include, but are not limited to government regulations (or changes to such regulations, with respect to restrictions on production, export controls, income taxes, expropriation of property, repatriation of profits, environmental legislation, land use, water use, land claims of local people and mine safety.
+These risks and uncertainties vary from country to country and include, but are not limited to government regulations (or changes to such regulations), with respect to restrictions on production, export controls, income taxes, expropriation of property, repatriation of profits, environmental legislation, land use, water use, land claims of local people and mine safety.
 The effect of these factors cannot be accurately predicted.
 See "Risk Factors".